TomBric/stratux-radar-display/README.md

    * Change to Status-Mode (long press middle button, to change from Radar-> Timer -> AHRS -> Status)
    * Press "scan" (right button).
 The display now scans 30 secs for new devices.
 Set your headset as visible and it will be detected (For Bose A20 this is a 5 second press on the Bluetooth-Button until it flashes blue-red)
-   * A list of detected devices is shown, press "yes" for the detected device
+   * A list of detected devices is shown, press "yes" for the detected device.
+Sometimes you need to repeat the scan until your headset is detected.

    **Option 2: via ssh and bluetoothctl**